Blueberry Pie with Frozen Blueberries

 - Preheat and Prep: Begin by preheating your oven to 425°F (220°C).
 This high oven temperature is key to achieving that beautifully flaky crust and golden-brown finish.

 - Blueberry Filling: In a large bowl, combine the frozen blueberries (no need to thaw), granulated sugar, corn or tapioca starch, lemon juice, lemon zest, and a pinch of salt.
 Mix until the blueberries are evenly coated.
+Cook the filling on the stovetop until thickened.

 - Pie Crusts: Roll out one of your pie crusts and place it in your pie pan.
 Pour the blueberry mixture into the bottom crust.